 Talking to your GP, dentist or hairdresser about your child’s needs before you go can help the professional be better prepared and able to provide a good service for your child.
-If the professional doesn’t want to talk to you beforehand, you might want to choose someone different.
-It can help to ask for a professional who’s had experience with children with special needs.
+If the professional doesn’t want to talk to you beforehand, it’s OK to choose someone different.
+It can help to ask for a professional who’s had experience with children with additional needs.

 Explain any sensory sensitivities that your child has.
-If he has trouble understanding what people say, you can mention this too.
+If your child has trouble understanding what people say, you can mention this too.
 For example, you might say, ‘It often helps if only one person speaks at a time, slowly and clearly, using simple language in a soft, calm voice’.

 Visit before the appointment

 Ask the professional if you can visit briefly beforehand so your child can meet the professional and see where he’s going.
 You could also drive past a couple of times in the lead-up to the appointment to remind your child.
 You could say, ‘There’s the hairdresser.
 You’re going there on Wednesday’.

 Choose an appointment time

 If your child finds waiting or busy spaces difficult, try to book the first appointment of the day.
 If your child needs time to settle before she can be examined, you could ask for a longer appointment.
 You could also ask for an appointment on a quiet day of the week.

 A Social Story™ can help your child understand what’s going to happen.
 If you have an appointment with a professional who specialises in ASD, the professional might be able to send you a Social Story™.